LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Method

 \paragraph{\textbf{Clothing-SMPL Registration.}} We optimize the SMPL parameters \((\theta_{c}, \beta_{c})\) to align the SMPL within the input garment.
 The registration is guided by the following weighted loss function:

 where \(\lambda\) terms control the weighting of each loss.
-Specifically, \(\mathcal{L}_{c2s}\) enforces alignment between clothing and SMPL vertices, while \(\mathcal{L}_{shape}\) and \(\mathcal{L}_{pose}\) regularize shape and pose to prevent extreme unrealistic deformations. \(\mathcal{L}_{lap}\) ensures smooth deformations by averaging vertex positions, and \(\mathcal{L}_{pene}\) penalizes body-clothing interpenetration.
+Specifically, \(\mathcal{L}_{c2s}\) enforces alignment between clothing and SMPL vertices, while \(\mathcal{L}_{shape}\) and \(\mathcal{L}_{pose}\) regularize shape and pose to prevent extreme unrealistic deformations. \(\mathcal{L}_{lap}\) ensures smooth deformations by Laplacian regularization, and \(\mathcal{L}_{pene}\) penalizes body-clothing interpenetration.
 This step ensures an accurate SMPL fit to the clothing while maintaining realism and preventing penetration.

 \paragraph{\textbf{Body-SMPL+D Registration.}} We optimize the SMPL+D parameters \((\theta_{b}, \beta_{b}, d, s)\), where \( d \) allows fine per-vertex displacement, and \( s \in \mathbb{R}^3 \) controls scaling along the \( x, y, z \) axes.
 Scaling is essential for adapting SMPL to characters with extreme proportions when minor displacements are insufficient.